codev7/moon/README.md

 # Adding Endpoints

 A simple version endpoint is provided in the `/server/api.go` file.
-You can manage all of your endpoints from this file.
-Endpoints must implement `httprouter.Handle`.
-In other words they need the same signature as the `VersionEndpoint` function.
+You can manage all of your endpoints from this file if you want.

+_Endpoints must implement `httprouter.Handle`.
+In other words they need the same signature as the `VersionEndpoint` function._

 To add your own endpoint, create a new function with the same signature as `VersionEndpoint`.
 Then add the endpoint as shown below.

-Endpoints can have parameterized syntax provided by `httprouter`.
+Endpoints can have parameterized syntax provided by [httprouter](https://github.com/julienschmidt/httprouter).
 Just remember that the endpoint will be prefixed with whatever you have set in your config.
 For example:

 ```go
 s.Endpoint("/user/:id/:action", API_POST, UserEndpoint)
 ```

-Could be reached at `http://localhost/api/user/1/edit`
+Could be reached at `http://localhost:8888/api/user/1/edit`

 Note that `API_GET`, `API_POST`, and `API_BOTH` are bit masked in order to determine allowed methods for the router.